bstiffler582/TcSysManAutomation/README.md

 * TwinCAT project file (\*.tsproj)
   * \*Plus all referenced files (e.g. PLC TMC)

 The TwinCAT project's I/O config also contains a third-party Baumuller EtherCAT drive.
-To run as-is, you may need to load their [EtherCAT XML definitions](https://www.baumueller.com/en/download/b-maxx-6000-5000-3300-3200-2500-ethercat-xml-all), or just replace that drive with another Beckhoff drive and configure the variance appropriately.
+To run as-is, you may need to load their [EtherCAT XML definitions](https://www.baumueller.com/en/download/b-maxx-6000-5000-3300-3200-2500-ethercat-xml-all).
+Alternatively, you can just replace that drive with another type and configure the variance appropriately:
+* Select new drive in IO config
+* Set 'Disable' and 'Mapping' to True under the 'Project Variants' property group
+* Link the new drive from the NC Axis config for the 'output' variant

 For more information (examples, compatibility, etc.) check the included [pdf](/TwinCAT_Standalone_System_Manager_V2.pdf).